Lulu Integration

 3. The ‘public’ URL to your interior

-These URLs are passed to Lulu via their API and their system will look to read the PDF files you have uploaded and if Lulu is unable to read those files – they will not be able to generate the order.
+These URLs are passed to Lulu via their API, and their system will look to read the PDF files you have uploaded.
+If Lulu is unable to read those files, they will not be able to generate the order.

-Where you host your interior/exterior files is important due to the above and from experience, we don’t recommend using Google Drive – files are cannot be read by Lulu.
+Where you host your interior/exterior files is important due to the above and from experience, we don’t recommend using Google Drive, as those files cannot be read by Lulu.

-Dropbox is a common and free hosting platform that’s used but we have seen temperamental behaviour with Lulu reading files from Dropbox, you will likely need to change the end of the Dropbox URL from ?dl=0 to ?dl=1 in order for them to work.
+Dropbox is a common and free hosting platform that’s used, but we have seen temperamental behavior with Lulu reading files from Dropbox.
+You will likely need to change the end of the Dropbox URL from ?dl=0 to ?dl=1 in order for them to work.

 Amazon S3 works well, as would your own website hosting the files.